Scenes and Branch

 Note that at the end of each branch, you should use jumpLabel

 to jump to the position you want.
-Since the program executes linearly, if you don't jump at the end of a branch, then the program will continue down the line, for example:
+Since the program is executed linearly, if you do not jump to a location at the end of the branch, the program will continue to run down, for example:

 ......